minnojs/minnojs.github.io/content/en/docs/start/_index.md

 MinnoJS provides several solutions for deploying to the web, depending on your needs.

+The most simple solution is to run a MinnoJS study using free services such as Github Pages, DataPipe, and the OSF.
+[This post](https://minnojs.github.io/blog/2023/11/01/running-project-implicits-iat-on-your-own/) explains how to create an IAT study using those free services.
+Github Pages will serve the files, and DataPipe and the OSF will save your data.

 The full [Minno Suite](server) provides an environment for calaboratively developing MinnoJS studies, including a research dashboard, a study editor, and tools for callaboration and study management.
 However, the Minno Suite requires some know how for installation and a server (e.g., one installed by your university IT),